ApeironTsuka/node-webpmux/README.md

 Otherwise identical to `.getImageData()`.

 ##### `async .setFrameData(frame, buffer, { width = 0, height = 0, preset = 0, quality = 75, exact = false, lossless = 0, method = 4, advanced = undefined })`
-Encode `buf` as a new WebP using the provided settings and replace an existing frame's pixel data with it.<br />
+Encode `buffer` as a new WebP using the provided settings and replace an existing frame's pixel data with it.<br />
 Use this for animations.<br />
 Otherwise identical to `.setImageData()`.